-Exploring the Acropolis in Athens: A Visitor's Guide
+Visiting the Acropolis in Athens: The Essential Guide

-Even the most jaded of world travelers cannot approach this site without being awestruck.
-Crowning a dramatic limestone crag, the Acropolis stands high above modern Athens as a symbol of the city's former glory.
-Remnants of once-magnificent monuments recall the culture that flourished more than two millennia ago.
-These emblematic ancient ruins are among the most inspiring and historically significant sights in the world.
-While wandering around the archaeological remains of the Acropolis, tourists follow in the footsteps of Socrates, Pericles, and Sophocles and discover the building blocks of Western Civilization.
+Even the most jaded of world travelers cannot approach ancient Greece's most iconic attraction without being awestruck.
+Crowning a dramatic limestone crag, the Acropolis stands high above modern Athens as a symbol of the city's former glory, recalling the culture that flourished more than two millennia ago.
+In addition to the Parthenon, you'll find many more things to do among these emblematic ancient ruins.
+While wandering around the many archaeological remains of the Acropolis, tourists follow in the footsteps of Socrates, Pericles, and Sophocles and discover the building blocks of Western Civilization.

 See also: Where to Stay near the Acropolis